 Strategies to recognize sexual exploitation and trafficking in personal relationships, as well as opportunities to stay safe or intervene

-, as each character is developed during the play;

 Develop knowledge of community resources available through local agencies and advocacy groups;

 Chelsea’s Story was augmented by a series of outreach and educational events during Human Trafficking Awareness Week in February 2019.
 To support a focus on reaching children aged 12-15 and youth and others at risk, there was broader engagement of educators, parents and the general public through pre- and post- performance activities.
-In addition to these events we ran an active social media campaign to build awareness
+In addition to these events an active social media campaign to build awareness support the performances and educational activities.

-The Chelsea’s Story Working Group Working Committee was made up of Christiane Sadeler and Julie Thompson from the WRCPC, Sam Varteniuk from JM Drama, Lawrence McNaught from the registry Theatre and TK Prichard and Nicky Carswell from SASCWR.
+The Chelsea’s Story Working Group Working Committee was made up of Christiane Sadeler and Julie Thompson from the WRCPC, Sam Varteniuk from JM Drama, Lawrence McNaught from the registry Theatre and TK Prichard and Nicky Carswell from SASCWR

-The result
+The results

 925 people saw Chelsea’s Story performed at:

-Grand Valley Institute for Women (Kitchener’s Federal Prison for Women) , Feb.
+The Grand Valley Institution for Women (Kitchener’s Federal Prison for Women) , Feb.
 13;

 The Registry Theatre, five shows - Feb.
 21-24;